 Swimming pools have not been part of plans to re-open safely after 4th of July.
 Of course, it is understandable that not everything can be done in one go.
 Nonetheless, the Chair of Sport England, Nick Bitel said yesterday that “While it is disappointing for the sector that no specific date has been given for the reopening of facilities today, we will continue to work closely with government to ensure this happens as soon as possible”.
 You can read the statement published by Sport England here on the disappointment on delay for letting community sports to resume and why the recent relaxation of restrictions didn’t include fitness and leisure industry.

 I have written about how in other countries in Europe and outside Europe, swimming has made a come back safely.
 In many countries including Italy which was the epicentre of Coronavirus in Europe, swimming pools have been open in April first for club swimmers and now swimming has been resumed completely for all.
-So far no major COVID-19 outbreak has been linked to any swimming facilities around the world.
+We know that no major COVID-19 outbreak has been linked to any swimming pools or sport facilities around the world.

 Since yesterday, we have heard some positive messages too.
 Apparently, government has indicated that gyms and leisure facilities will reopen from mid-July.
 This is subject to final agreement between health officials and leisure and fitness sector.
 This was part of the communication and response from UK Active after yesterday’s announcement that swimming pools staying closed after 4th of July.

 Chief Executive Jane Nickerson said ‘millions of people are being let down by the Government’s decision not to allow pools to reopen on 4 July’.
 So we are urging Prime Minister Boris Johnson to reopen facilities up and down the country as soon as possible.